Prescription drug prices in the United States: Value-based pharmacy models

+A 2022 pilot study demonstrated that this model led to significant financial results for a self-insured employer, including a 35% reduction in topline pharmacy spending and increased medication adherence for chronic conditions like diabetes and hyperlipidemia among enrolled patients.

 Policy makers

 The FDA has a "priority review process" for drugs which compete with another drug whose price exceeds its value-based price.
 Congress could also grant the FDA the ability to change the exclusivity period for new drugs.
 The FDA could also temporarily allow the import of drugs approved for sale outside the United States.

 In December 2015, the DHHS held a public meeting and both houses of Congress had hearings on off-patent drugs with limited or no competition.

 In 2017, Democratic party leaders announced a plan to enforce limits on how much pharmaceutical companies could raise drug prices.
 Under the plan, drugs with a "significant price increase" would have to explain the price rise to the HHS a minimum of 30 days before implementing the price hike.
 Although Turing Pharmaceuticals' Daraprim price rise of 5000% overnight would meet the proposal's definition of a "significant price increase," under the proposed plan, Mylan's well-publicized price increase for EpiPen would fall below the thresholds in the plan's criteria for enforcement.